mfbx9da4/countdown-solver/README.md

   iterates through all permutations of the input numbers by brute force.
 This is run in a web worker so as not to block the main thread.
 - [Tree layout algorithm](https://github.com/mfbx9da4/countdown-solver/blob/main/layout/davidStrategy.ts).
-  The main thread, keeps a tree in memory.
-As each solution is yielded from the web worker the main thread adds it to the tree.
+  The main thread keeps a tree in memory.
+As each solution is yielded from the web worker, the main thread adds it to the tree.
 The tree is then run through a [homegrown layout algorithm](https://github.com/mfbx9da4/countdown-solver/blob/main/layout/davidStrategy.ts) to absolutely position the nodes and edges.
 - [Tree drawing in svg](https://github.com/mfbx9da4/countdown-solver/blob/main/components/Tree.tsx).
 Using
   react, svg `circle`s and `line`s are absolutely positioned.
 - For fun I also worked out [how many possible expressions there are](https://math.stackexchange.com/questions/4219234/how-many-valid-expressions-for-countdown-numbers-round).